bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 The `bru` mount point only checks access via a processes' UID and GID; it currently does not fully support more sophisticated access mechanisms such as ACLs and supplementary groups.

+## {id="encrypted-home"} Limited support for encrypted /home

+Some distros provide an option to encrypt `/home` on installation, which is then automatically decrypted on login.
+This is not yet supported by Bedrock Linux.

 ## {id="stand-alone"} Cannot use a stratum as a stand-alone system